 Physical Education is ideal preparation for those who may be considering studying courses such as Physical Education teaching, Physiotherapy, Sport Psychology or Dietetics.
 You will gain an insight into how the body and mind work together to influence sports performance, both positively and negatively.

-You will look at how science is now widely applied to the sports industry at all levels, from the importance of physical training for sports performance to the influence of biomechanics in the analysis of individual and team performance.
+You will gain an insight into how the body and mind work together to influence sports performance, both positively and negatively.
+Focusing on science you will look at how it is now widely applied to the sports industry at all levels, from the importance of physical training for sports performance to the influence of Biomechanics in the analysis of individual and team performance.